Sponsorship Visa UK Guide for Employers 2025

 There are also financial implications of managing a sponsor licence, such as the Immigration Skills Charge, which can add to the cost of hiring overseas talent.
 Employers must weigh these costs and compliance risks against the benefits of accessing a broader talent pool.

-Given the upfront investment required to make a sponsor licence application – time spent building the submission and finding the employment, fees and costs of making the application – taking professional advice can help ensure you are following the process as required, that your submission aligns to the eligibility criteria and that any delays are avoided in processing your application.
+Given the upfront investment required – in terms of the time and costs of finding the right candidate, making the licence application and compiling supporting documents – taking professional advice can help ensure you are following the process as required, that your submission aligns to the eligibility criteria and that any delays are avoided in processing your application.
+You will want to avoid issues that result in delays that may put the recruitment process at risk.

 For advice on sponsorship licences and hiring workers under a UK sponsorship visa route, contact us.